SmallImprovements/react-redux-composable-list/docs/Concepts.md

 ### Enhancer Components

 In addition, there are enhancer components.
 They can be used inside or outside of your enhanced component.
 In fact, they can be used anywhere in your application.
-They will be responsible to trigger enhancements implicitly.
+They will be responsible to trigger enhancements.
 These enhancements will be stored and flow back to the enhanced component via its defined enhancements.

 There are several active enhancer that come in-house with the library.
 However, since the library builds up on composeability, you can use your own enhancer components too.
 There is an API to manipulate the enhancements in the store.